cillianwing/travel-itinerary-app/NOTES.md

  - Booking information (flights, hotels, activities, etc.)
  - Costs related to all aspects of the trip
  - Profiles for others attending same trip

+*** Eventual Additions ***

-3. Each trip should have an admin that is able to make final edits on important trip details.
+3. Each trip should have a user designated as an admin that is able to make final edits on important trip details.
+4. Trips marked as "public" should be visible to all users of the site
+ - This would allow other users to get recommendations for a trip they may be planning

 ** Models **